-How Lighthouse determines the critical request chains
+How Lighthouse identifies critical request chains #

-- Minimizing the number of critical resources: eliminating them, deferring their download, marking them as async, and so on.
+- Minimize the number of critical resources: eliminate them, defer their download, mark them as